lnovadotdev/lnovadotdev/README.md

 ### My hobbies and interests
 I enjoy coding, metal music, and I'm starting out on a digital art hobby.
 I like all animals, especially snakes 🐍

-### My public links
+### My links and how to contact me
-Besides GitHub, I have a [LinkedIn](https://www.linkedin.com/in/samson-hart-b69828226) page where I follow various game development studios and my [personal portfolio website](https://samhart.co.uk).
+If you need to contact me, you can use my [email](mailto:sam@samhart.co.uk) or you can send me a message on [LinkedIn](https://www.linkedin.com/in/samson-hart-b69828226) where I follow various game development studios and post about my adventure learning to develop games and more.
+I also have a [portfolio website](https://samhart.co.uk) (currently offline) which you can use to see my work.
 Check it out! 🎮

 ## My work